Below is a Question and Answer with the co-founders of AIMatters.

 Through the Bain alumni network, I had heard about Barry and his objective: To automate strategy consulting and incorporate intangibles – people, knowledge, and relationships – into a more comprehensive capital allocation system that could be delivered easily and cost effectively to businesses like it was for investors.

-Like Barry, I knew a lot of clients who wanted a better, more modern technological way to help them manage and reposition their company.
+Like Barry, I knew a lot of clients who wanted a better, more modern technological way to do strategy.
 I wanted to work at home while building my family.
-I envisioned logging on every day to a system that could tell me where my clients were, what they were doing, and how they should change their position without traditional consultant approaches to clients - e.g. billable hours.
+I envisioned logging on every day to a system that could tell me where my clients were, what they were doing, and how they should change their strategy without traditional time and expense of strategy consultants.

 Q: Megan: How does AIMatters generate its insights?